Supply Chain Management Program

 Creating the Formula for Success

-Why Earn Your Bachelor of Business Administration in Operations & Supply Chain Management at UM-Flint?
+Why Earn Your Bachelor of Science in Supply Chain Management at UM-Flint?

 Professional Preparation

-The Operations & Supply Chain Management major is designed for students who wish to pursue careers in the fields of general management or specialize in operations/supply chain management.
+The supply chain management major is designed for students who wish to pursue careers in the fields of general management or specialize in supply chain management.
 These fields demand a range of personal qualities and skills, from the ability to work with diverse employees to the active promotion of an organization’s goals and strategic plan.
 As innovation increases, products become more complex, and customers demand higher levels of service, supply chains are responding by becoming faster, leaner and greener.
-This has created a large demand for talented and well-trained operations and supply chain managers in all industries.
+This has created a large demand for talented and well-trained supply chain managers in all industries.

 Beyond the Classroom

-The Supply Chain & Operations Management Association (SCOMA) is an outlet to connect students with the many opportunities in the exciting and integrated SCM fields.
-Supply chain management students can be a member of SCOMA and have opportunities to network with speakers and employers.
-Interested students can contact Usman Ahmed, Assistant Professor of Supply Chain & Operations.
+The Supply Chain & Operations Management Association connects students with the many opportunities in the exciting and integrated SCM fields.
+Supply chain management students can be members of SCOMA and gain opportunities to network with speakers and employers.
+Interested students can contact Usman Ahmed at usmanah@umich.edu.

 Expert Faculty